Ghirensics/ghiro-appliance/README.md

 Ghiro appliance builder is a packer.io script to automagically create a Ghiro appliance ready to be used, based on Ubuntu.

-Using this script you should be able to create your onw Ghiro appliance updated to Ghiro's developed branch.
+Using this script you should be able to create your own Ghiro appliance updated to Ghiro's developed branch.
 You can easily customize the appliance building script to have your own customized appliance.